kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 This walkthrough will guide you through the analysis of single-cell RNA-seq with pagoda2.

-Pagoda2 is an R package developed for analyzing standalone scRNAseq datasets.
-For joint analysis of multiple datasets, please see the package [Conos](https://github.com/kharchenkolab/conos).
-Note that pagoda2 is primarily used to preprocess input datasets for Conos.

-Pagoda2 performs basic tasks such as cell size normalization and gene variance normalization, and can then be used to perform tasks such as identifying subpopulations and running differential expression within individual samples.
-The companion web application allows users to interactively explore the transcriptional signatures of the dataset.
+Pagoda2 performs basic tasks such as cell size normalization/corrections and residual gene variance normalization, and can then be used to perform tasks such as identifying subpopulations and running differential expression within individual samples.
+The companion web application allows users to interactively explore the transcriptional signatures of subpopulations within the dataset.
 Users are able to investigate the molecular identity of selected entities, and inspect the associated gene expression patterns through annotated gene sets and pathways, including Gene Ontology (GO) categories.
-Users may also perform differential expression of selected cells within the frontend aplication.
+Users may also perform differential expression of selected cells via the frontend application.

 We will begin by showing the quickest way to process data with pagoda2, using the function `basicP2proc()`.
 We will then systematically re-run this analysis step-by-step, beginning with loading the dataset and performing QC.
-This will more thoroughly detail the steps involved in quality control and processing.
-Finally we generate an interactive web application in order to explore the dataset.
+This will more thoroughly detail and motivate the steps involved in quality control/processing.
+Finally we will generate an interactive web application in order to explore the dataset.

 # I. Fast Processing and Exploration with Pagoda2